|Page tools: Print Page Print All RSS Search this Product|

 There is a focus on fitness for purpose when causes of death statistics are released.
-To meet user requirements for accurate causes of death data it is necessary to obtain information from other administrative sources before all information for the reference period is available (e.g. information from finalisation of coronial proceedings to code an accurate cause of death).
+To meet user requirements for accurate causes of death data it is necessary to obtain information from other administrative sources before all information for the reference period is available.
+This specifically applies to coroner certified deaths, where extra information relating to the death is provided through police, toxicology, autopsy and coronial finding reports.
 A balance therefore needs to be maintained between accuracy (completeness) of data and timeliness.
 ABS provides the data in a timely manner, ensuring that all coding possible can be undertaken with accuracy prior to publication.

-In addition, to address the issues which arise through the publication of causes of death data for open coroners cases, these data are now subject to a revisions process.
+As coroner certified deaths can have ill-defined causes of death until a case is closed within the coronial system, a revisions process was introduced to enhance the cause of death output for open coroner cases.
 This process enables the use of additional information relating to coroner certified deaths either 12 or 24 months after initial processing.
-See Explanatory Notes 52-54 and the Causes of Death Revisions, 2012 and 2013 Technical Note in this publication, for further information on the revision process.
+See Explanatory Notes 52-55 and the Causes of Death Revisions, 2012 and 2013 Technical Note in Causes of Death, Australia, 2014, for further information on the revision process.

 Issues for causes of death data:

-Non-sample errors are most likely to influence accuracy in datasets which constitute a complete census of the population, such as the Causes of Death collection.
+Non-sampling errors may influence accuracy in datasets which constitute a complete census of the population, such as the Causes of Death collection.
 Non-sample error arises from inaccuracies in collecting, recording and processing the data.
-The most significant of these errors are: mis-reported data items; deficiencies in coverage; incomplete records; and processing errors.
-Every effort is made to minimise non-sample error by working closely with data providers, running quality checks throughout the data processing cycle, training of processing staff, and efficient data processing procedures.
+Every effort is made to minimise non-sample error by working closely with data providers, conducting quality checks throughout the data processing cycle, training of processing staff, and efficient data processing procedures.

 The ABS has implemented a revisions process that applies to all coroner certified deaths registered after 1 January 2006.
 This is a change from preceding years where all ABS processing of causes of death data for a particular reference period was finalised approximately 13 months after the end of the reference period.
 The revisions process enables the use of additional information relating to coroner certified deaths as it becomes available over time, resulting in increased specificity of the assigned ICD-10 codes.
-See Explanatory Notes 52-54 and the Causes of Death Revisions, 2012 and 2013 Technical Note in this publication, for further information on the revision process.
+See Explanatory Notes 52-55 and the Causes of Death Revisions, 2012 and 2013 Technical Note in Causes of Death, Australia, 2014, for further information on the revision process.

-Use of the supporting documentation released with the statistics is important for assessing coherence within the dataset and when comparing the statistics with data from other sources.
-Changing business rules over time and/or across data sources can affect consistency and hence interpretability of statistical output.
-The Explanatory Notes in each issue contains information pertinent to this particular release which may impact on comparison over time.
+Use of explanatory notes and technical notes released with the statistics is important for assessing coherence within the dataset and when comparing the statistics with data from other sources.
+Changing business rules over time and/or across data sources can affect consistency and hence interpretability of statistical output, especially when assessing time series data.

 In 2014, the ABS implemented Iris, a new automated coding software product for assisting in the processing of cause of death data.
-This software has been used for the 2013 and 2014 cause of death data provided in this publication.
-With the introduction of new coding software, the ABS also implemented the most up to date versions of the ICD-10 when coding 2013 and 2014 data (using the 2013 and 2015 versions, respectively), and improved a number of coding practices to realign with international best practice.
-As part of this, the ABS began a review of its method of coding perinatal deaths which, for the 2013 and 2014 data published in this issue, has meant a change to the method used for assigning an underlying cause of death to neonatal deaths.
+This software has been used from 2013 reference year cause of death data onwards.
+With the introduction of new coding software, the ABS also implemented the most up to date versions of the ICD-10 when coding 2013 and 2014-2015 data (using the 2013 and 2015 versions, respectively), and improved a number of coding practices to realign with international best practice.
+As part of this, the ABS began a review of its method of coding perinatal deaths which, for the 2013, 2014 and 2015 data published in this issue, has meant a change to the method used for assigning an underlying cause of death to neonatal deaths.
 It is advised that data users refer to the below technical notes for further details.

 The Causes of Death publication contains detailed Explanatory Notes, Technical Notes, Appendices and a Glossary that provide information on the data sources, terminology, classifications and other technical aspects associated with these statistics.